Icinga/icinga2/doc/2-getting-started.md

     # yum install icinga2

-SLES/OpenSUSE:
+SLES/openSUSE:

     # zypper install icinga2

-On RHEL/CentOS and SLES you will need to use `chkconfig` to enable the `icinga2` service.
-You can manually start Icinga 2 using `service icinga2 start`.
+On RHEL/CentOS and SLES you will need to use `chkconfig` and `service` to enable and start the `icinga2` service:

     # chkconfig icinga2 on
     # service icinga2 start

-RHEL/CentOS 7 use [Systemd](#systemd-service) with `systemctl {enable,start} icinga2`.
+RHEL/CentOS 7 and Fedora use [systemd](#systemd-service):

     # systemctl enable icinga2
     # systemctl start icinga2